Connection Between Bipolar and Addiction

 Bipolar disorder is a chronic or episodic (occasionally occurring and at irregular intervals) mental disorder.
 It can cause unusual, extreme, fluctuating mood, energy, activity, and concentration or focus changes.
 Bipolar disorder is sometimes called manic-depressive disorder or manic depression, which are older terms .

 Everyone goes through regular ups and downs, but bipolar disorder is different.
 The range of mood changes can be extreme.
 In manic episodes, someone might feel very happy, irritable, or “up,” and there is a marked increase in activity level.
 In depressive episodes, someone might feel sad, indifferent, or hopeless, combined with a shallow activity level.
-Some people have hypomanic episodes, which are like manic episodes, but less severe and troublesome.
+Some people have hypomanic episodes, like manic episodes, but less severe and troublesome.

-Most of the time, bipolar disorder develops during late adolescence teen years, or early adulthood.
+Most of the time, bipolar disorder develops during late adolescence teen years or early adulthood.
 Occasionally, bipolar symptoms can appear in children.
 Although the symptoms come and go, bipolar disorder usually requires lifetime treatment and does not go away independently.
 Bipolar disorder can be an essential factor in suicide, job loss, and family discord, but proper treatment improves.